Deonte Burton (basketball, born 1994): Wonju DB Promy (2017–2018)

 Burton went undrafted in the 2017 NBA draft, but signed with the Minnesota Timberwolves for Summer League.
 He later signed with the Wonju DB Promy in South Korea's Korean Basketball League.

-In Burton’s single season in Korea he averaged 23.8 Points, 3.8 Assists and 7 Rebounds, which earned him the K.B.L.
+In Burton's single season in Korea he averaged 23.8 Points, 3.8 Assists and 7 Rebounds, which earned him the K.B.L.
 Foreign MVP Award.

 Oklahoma City Thunder (2018–2020)

 Burton agreed to a two-way deal with the Oklahoma City Thunder on July 7, 2018.

 On March 10, 2019, Burton was signed to a standard NBA contract.

 Maine Celtics (2021–2022)

 On December 21, 2021, Burton was acquired by the Maine Celtics of the NBA G League.

-Sacramento / Stockton Kings (2022–present)
+Sacramento / Stockton Kings (2022–2024)

 On November 3, 2022, Burton was named to the opening night roster for the Stockton Kings.

 On January 30, 2023, Burton signed a 10-day contract with the Sacramento Kings.
 However, the Kings waived him on February 8, and he was re-acquired by Stockton.

+On October 2, 2023, Burton re-signed with Sacramento, but was waived on October 12.
+On November 9, he was named to the opening night roster for the Stockton Kings.